grebnafets/documenter/README.md

-("documenter" is the codename for the project, but I don't really have any name for this.) documenter
+("documenter" is the codename for the project, but I don't really have any name for it.) documenter
 ==========